 If any of the results seem to point to liver damage or disease, further testing may be necessary to determine what's causing the problem and how to treat it.

 The hepatic function panel is considered a safe procedure.
-However, as with many medical tests, some problems can occur with having blood drawn:
+However, as with many medical tests, some problems can occur with having blood drawn, like:

 Having a blood test is relatively painless.
 Still, many children are afraid of needles.
 Explaining the test in terms your child can understand might help ease some of the fear.